 The Lilburn Community Garden has T-Shirts for sale.
 The LCG Garden logo is featured on the back and on the left side of the front.
 T-Shirts are dark blue with white lettering.
 The cost is $15.00 per shirt and sizes range from Small to 2X.

 Contact us at firstname.lastname@example.org if you are interested in purchasing a shirt.
 Tell us how many you would like along with your size/sizes and we will make accomodations to get them to you.
 They are also available for sale at the Garden Lectures.

 The money collected will go towards maintenance and upkeep of the garden!

-It's going to be another exciting year for the
+It's another exciting year for the

 Lilburn Community Garden!

-Click here for Rental applications.
+Click here for volunteer opportunities.